-We here in the Orthopaedic Department want to help you manage your osteoarthritis during these challenging times, when the delays to normal elective surgery, mean you are not getting your surgery as quickly as we would like.
+We here in the Orthopaedic Surrey iMSK Department (Surrey iMSK - Welcome to the Surrey Integrated Musculoskeletal Service) want to help you manage your osteoarthritis during these challenging times, when the delays to normal elective surgery, mean you are not getting your surgery as quickly as we would like.
 There are some very useful websites that can help you to manage some of the symptoms you are experiencing and guidance regarding help and support that you may be able to access.